enzyx/camino/README.md

 ## Camino gui
-This program provides a useful tool to configure and control the AIS transponder devices from the AMEC Camino (R) series.
-The program provides a convenient tool to program the ship data into the device (name, call sign, dimensions, ...).
+This program provides a graphical user interface to configure and control the AIS transponder devices from the AMEC Camino (R) series which are typically found on sailing yachts.
+The software allows to program the ship data into the AIS transponder device (name, call sign, dimensions, ...).
-Additionally the NMEA log sent by the device can be monitored and the GPS status information is displayed in a nice widget.
-To program is written and tested to run on a Linux platform but may function as well on other operating systems.
+Additionally the NMEA log, sent by the device can be monitored and the GPS status information is displayed.
+The program is written and tested on a Linux platform but may function as well on other operating systems.

 ## Installation and usage
-On ubuntu you need to install (at least)
+On Ubuntu you need to install (at least)

 ```bash
 sudo apt-get install python-qt4 pyqt4-dev-tools python-serial make
 ```

-Then you need to build the user interface classes
+Then build the user interface classes

 ```bash
 make
 ```

-Run the program by with
+Run the program with

 ```bash
 python2 camino-qtGui.py
 ```

-At this point your camino device needs to be connected (via USB) to your computer.
+At this point the camino device needs to be connected (via USB) to the computer.
-Make sure that the device is accessible from your user account.
+The user needs to have read/write permissions for the USB device.

 ## Disclaimer
 The software is provided "as is" and the author disclaims all warranties with